Revive101/Aurorium/README.md

 ## Getting Started

 These instructions will help you get a copy of Aurorium up and running on your local machine for development and testing purposes.
-Note: you DO NOT need the prerequisites if you just want to use the executable.
+Note: you **DO NOT** need all those prerequisites if you just want to use the executable.
 You can find the latest executable [\*here\*](https://github.com/Revive101/Aurorium/releases/latest).

 ### Prerequisites